KBtechnologies/NeoFloppy/neofloppy.specification.md

 #### Supported Use
 By default, all media should be transparently encryptable using [LUKS2](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) / [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt).
 - Alternatively, included encryption within said filesystems can be used.
-  - This is supported in LTFS & OpenZFS from the get-go.
+  - This is supported in LTFS & OpenZFS as per their specification.

 ##### Important Note
 - The use of alternative encryption methods (regardless if Software like [VeraCrypt](https://en.wikipedia.org/wiki/VeraCrypt) or proprietary Hardware Standards like [OPAL](https://en.wikipedia.org/wiki/Opal_Storage_Specification)) is a violation of specification and thus not endorsed as only fully open-sourced encryption can be trusted.